devtoguk/milestone-3-THINGS-TO-DO/README.md

 # Things To Do Places To Go
 ![Things To Do Places To Go responsive view](docs/responsive-screenshot.jpg)

-The live deployed site can be accessed using the following link: [Things To Do Places To Go](https://things-to-do-project.herokuapp.com/)
+The live deployed app can be accessed using the following link: [Things To Do Places To Go](https://things-to-do-project.herokuapp.com/)

 ## Table of Contents
 - [Summary](#summary)